HelTecAutomation/HeltecDocs/en/source/gateway/ht-m01s/update_firmware.md

 ![](img/update_firmware/11.png)

-After the serial port prints "ETH Started, Connecting..." and the screen displays normally, the gateway is activated successfully.
+After the screen displays normally, the gateway is activated successfully.